Seismic Retrofit Guidance

 Engineering firms interested in carrying out seismic assessments/retrofit work, but did not have a professional engineer attend the above referenced training session can be added to the list if they purchase and view the recording of the SRG-3 workshop held on June 23, 2017.
-This can be done by accessing the association’s Online Learning Centre.
+This can be done by accessing the organization’s Knowledge Centre.
 One of the professional engineers employed by the firm that has viewed the recording must then submit written confirmation that they have viewed and are sufficiently familiar with the materials provided in the seminar.
-The SRG-3 seminar recording can be found in the online store.
-If you have questions regarding the purchase of or accessing the recording of the SRG-3 workshop through the association’s Online Learning Centre or the Seismic Performance Analyzer 1 version 3.0, please contact Jennifer Chan in the Professional Development department, at email@example.com or 604.412.4861 (toll free 1.888.430.8035 ext.
-4861).
+The SRG-3 seminar recording can be found in the Knowledge Centre.
+If you have questions regarding the purchase of or accessing the recording of the SRG-3 workshop through the organization’s Knowledge Centre, please contact Jennifer Chan in Programs and Professional Development, at [email protected] or 604.412.4861.
+If you have questions regarding the Seismic Performance Analyzer 1 version 3.0, please contact Amanda Ho in Professional Practice at [email protected] or 604.412.4884.

 To Initiate a New SPIR Project the Engineer of Record is required to:

-- The Engineer of Record and the assigned TRB Reviewer are then required to communicate with each other to discuss project details, timelines and expectations, and
+- The Engineer of Record and the assigned TRB Reviewer are then required to communicate with each other to discuss project details, timelines and expectations.

 - Work can now start on the SPIR's.